pglen/pyedpro/pyedpro/README.md

 code spell code check.
 The whole file can be checked in text spell mode.
 (Shift-F9) The spell checker is executed on live text. (while typing)

-  Syntax highliting.
+  Syntax highlighting.
 Again, a simpler parser for speed.
 Succeeds in its mission with giving great visual without speed impact.

   PyEdPro is fast, it is extendable, as python lends itself to easy extending.
 The